 Upgrade from version 5.0

-If you run versions 5.0 of Splunk Enterprise, upgrade to version 6.5 first before attempting an upgrade to version 7.1.
+If you run versions 5.0 of Splunk Enterprise, upgrade to version 6.5 first before attempting an upgrade to this version.

 Get and install the "no-enforcement" license